DhavalRKansara/SwiftR/README.md

 It's a wrapper around the SignalR JavaScript client running in a hidden web view.
 As such, it's subject to the same limitations of that client -- namely, no support for custom headers when using WebSockets.
 This is because the browser's WebSocket client does not support custom headers.

-### UIWebView or WKWebView?

-Either, your choice.
-Note that since WKWebView runs in a separate process, it does not have access to cookies in NSHTTPCookieStorage.
-If you need cookies, use UIWebView.
-SwiftR uses UIWebView by default, but you can choose WKWebView instead:

 ```swift
 // Client